AnimatingLegend/Funkin-Definitive-Edition/README.md

-# Friday Night Funkin': Defintive Editon
+# Friday Night Funkin': Definitive Editon

-Everything you see in this engine was used on my [Week 7 Port](https://github.com/LegendLOL/Funkin-Week7) project.
+Everything you see in this engine was used in my [Week 7 Port](https://github.com/LegendLOL/Funkin-Week7) project.
 This is intended to be a more fixed and polished version of the port.

 **HTML5 VERSION OUT NOW!!!**
 [PLAY IT NOW!!!!](https://animatinglegend.github.io/projects/funkin-definitive-edition/)